fpchecker

 • Cancellation: cancellation occurs when two nearly equal numbers are subtracted.
 By default, this event is detected when at least ten decimal digits are lost due to a subtraction.
 More here.

-• Latent Infinity +: is detected when an operation produces a large normal and is close to positive infinity.
+• Latent Infinity +: detected when an operation produces a large normal and is close to positive infinity.

-• Latent Infinity -: is detected when an operation produces a large normal number and is close to negative infinity.
+• Latent Infinity -: detected when an operation produces a large normal number and is close to negative infinity.

-• Latent underflow: is detected when an operation produces a small normal number and is close to becoming an underflow (subnormal number).
+• Latent underflow: detected when an operation produces a small normal number and is close to becoming an underflow (subnormal number).

 How FPChecker Works